 Cultures are like languages or writing systems, not like biological species.

 3.1 As I noted in the book, the analogy between cultures and biological species, which has a long history in the organicist-idealist traditions of European thought, pervaded nineteenth-century philological debates about the identity of European languages, underpinned T. S. Eliot’s reflections on culture in the 1930s and 1940s, and found a new lease of life within UNESCO at the turn of the millennium.
 Article 1 of the Universal Declaration on Cultural Diversity (2001) states: ‘As a source of exchange, innovation and creativity, cultural diversity is as necessary for humankind as biodiversity.’
 The analogy is also implicit in Article 5 which recognizes that ‘all persons’ have ‘the right to express themselves’ in their ‘mother tongue’ – as the linguist Thomas Bonfiglio has shown, this last phrase has long been central to the naturalizing ‘ideologies of linguistic nativity’ on which ‘ethnolinguistic nationalism’ has drawn (Bonfiglio, 2010, 20, 36, 72-94).
-Ostensibly an argument for cultural diversity as it is commonly understood – that is, for recognizing the manifold aspects of human difference – the analogy was in fact part of a campaign within UNESCO led by France and Canada against the commercialization of culture and above all against American domination of the world’s audiovisual media.
-As a French state official commented, a new ‘way of presenting things’ became necessary because the argument about the uniqueness of French or Canadian culture was ‘viewed mainly negatively’ as a form of economic protectionism, whereas ‘no one could be against cultural diversity’ (Fajardo, 2014, 325).
+Ostensibly an argument for cultural diversity as it is commonly understood – that is, for recognizing the manifold aspects of human difference – the analogy was in fact part of a campaign within UNESCO led by France and Canada against the commercialization of culture (as creative expression) and above all against American domination of the world’s audiovisual media.
+As a French state official commented, a new ‘way of presenting things’ became necessary because the argument about the uniqueness of French or Canadian culture was ‘viewed mainly negatively’ as a form of economic protectionism, whereas ‘no one could be against cultural diversity’ (Bustamante, 2014, 325).

-3.1.1 The analogy has been no less important for individual commentators like the Canadian political scientist James Tully who has made the case for a ‘post-imperial philosophy and practice of constitutionalism’ capable of accommodating cultural diversity in the usual sense (Tully, 1995, back cover).
+3.1.1 The analogy has been no less important for individual commentators like the Canadian political scientist James Tully who has made the case for a ‘post-imperial philosophy and practice of constitutionalism’ capable of accommodating cultural diversity in the larger anthropological sense (Tully, 1995, back cover).
 ‘The vision of modern constitutionalism’, Tully observes, taking his cue from developments in eighteenth-century Europe, ‘legitimates the modernizing processes of discipline, rationalization and state building that are designed to create in practice the cultural and institutional uniformity identified as modern in theory’ (82).
 On this model, modern constitutions were not only instruments for centralizing control ‘over the legal and political pluralism of early modern Europe’ (83) but mechanisms for entrenching ‘a billiard-ball conception of cultures’ as ‘separate, bounded and internally uniform’ (10).
 The effects of this were felt not only in Europe but across the world as colonial and then post-colonial states extended their jurisdiction ‘over Indigenous populations and customary law’ (83).
 Rejecting this ’empire of uniformity’ (83), Tully argues that ‘constitutions are not fixed and unchangeable agreements reached at some foundational moment, but chains of continual intercultural negotiations’ (182), which acknowledge ‘the value of continuing the overlapping, interacting and contested forms of life we call human cultures’ in a way that is ‘analogous to the value of preserving the equally interdependent plant and animal cultures’ (186).
 At another point, he remarks: ‘The overall cultural diversity is a thing of justice and beauty, analogous to ecological diversity and just as important for living and living well on this planet’ (26).